am4zed/JS_Project_Guess-Who-Game/README.md

 A user should be able to:

+* See how many turns they have left.
+* Guess the hidden character before their turns run out.
 * Have a turn time limit.
 * Provide with some feedback after each selected question.
 * View animation when card is out of play.